kubantjan/fast-form/README.md

     ...
  ...
 ```

-and then run `field_recognizer/emnist-neural-network.ipynb` in jupyter notebook.
+and then first run `field_recognizer/enrich_dataset.ipynb` in jupyter notebook and after that use
+ `field_recognizer/emnist-neural-network.ipynb` twice, once for type numbers, once for type letters
+ (see inside of notebook )

 ## Example form configuration - JSON